 Dental cavities- are they contagious like a common cold?
 Can you catch a cavity?
-Yes and no.
+It’s complicated.

-When we eat or drink, two processes take place in our mouths, side by side.
+When we eat or drink, at least two processes happen in our mouths, side by side.

 Does a tooth cavity spread?

-WHO has now classified caries as a non-communicable disease.
+The WHO classifies caries as a non-communicable disease.
 While this technically makes it non-contagious, the bacteria that cause it can be spread through saliva, so there is a risk of spread from one person to another when sharing utensils, sharing drinks, sharing toothbrushes, or kissing.

-Tooth decay or dental caries, is one of the most common global diseases that causes cavities.
-Dental decay occurs over time which results in cavities.
-If left untreated, cavities can get larger and affect deeper layers of your teeth, eventually resulting in permanent tooth loss
+Tooth decay or dental caries, is common.
+Dental decay occurs over time which results in holes in your teeth, also known as cavities.
+If left untreated, cavities can get larger and affect deeper layers of your teeth, eventually resulting in permanent tooth loss.

-A lot of factors can contribute to developing caries, such as oral bacteria, poor oral hygiene, consuming lots of sugar, little to no fluoride exposure ( fluoride prevents tooth decay by making the enamel more resistant to the action of acids.), tooth position, access to oral health care, socioeconomic status, and smoking.
+Several factors can increase your risk of developing caries: oral bacteria, poor oral hygiene, consuming lots of sugar, little to no fluoride exposure ( fluoride prevents tooth decay by making the enamel more resistant to the action of acids.), tooth position, access to oral health care, socioeconomic status, and smoking.

 Factors Contributing to Cavity Transmission